barberezra/final-project/alberto_standups.md

 - I got the client side of snoowrap to work (authenticating my login and everything!).
 Now, I need to work on actually displaying reddit itself.

+## 04-26

+- Today, I spent a large amount of class-time on researching on snoowrap actually displaying the actual code itself!
+This is definately becoming a challenge moving forward!